debdeepbh/numerical/wavelet/README.md

 * `wpxsc = getwpxsc(type, p, sigma)` returns the optimal scaling values `alpha` required for the deconvolving the ANITA signal `wpx` (see `getdata` for the test signal), using the bisection method

 Other tools
-* `z = padfreq(w, N, eps)` increases the resolution of the signal (i.e. upsamples) `w` using a Plank-taper window.
+* `z = padfreq(w, N, eps)` increases the resolution of the signal (i.e. upsamples) `w` by zero-padding followed by smoothing.
 If `N > length(w)` it adds zeros in the frequency domain.
 However, the process can add Gibbs phenomenon in the time domain if the frequency does not decay to zero.
 To avoid this, we apply a smooth Fourier cut-off function (a Plank-taper window in the frequency domain) with `eps` (between 0 and 1) being the proportion of the _actual_ frequency of the signal `w` to get scaled down.
 For example, `eps = 1` scales the entire frequency range of the original signal.
 To apply the Plank-taper window without padding, use `N = length(w)` and any value of `eps`.
 * `planktaper(N,eps)` generates a Plank-taper window of length `N` and tapering window of length `eps*N`.
 E.g. `eps = 0.5` the function obtains value 1 on a set of measure zero
 * `croscor(f,q)` computes the circular cross-correlation between two vectors of same length